Thousands protest in Egypt against Gaza attacks

 In Alexandria, around 2,000 protesters gathered in front of a mosque, some holding posters demanding Egypt’s border crossing to Gaza be opened to allow aid into the impoverished enclave.

-Hundreds also gathered in the cities of Ismailia, Suez and al-Arish to denounce Israel’s attacks.
+Hundreds also gathered in the Egyptian cities of Ismailia, Suez and al-Arish to denounce Israel’s attacks.

-Reporting by Saad Hussein and Ayman Samir in Cairo, Abdel Rahman Youssef in Alexandria and Yousri Mohamed in Ismailia; Writing by Shaimaa Fayed; Editing by Tom Pfeiffer and Robert Woodward